hhalterman/bamazon/README.md

 	![image of manager update inventory](/images/manager_update_inventory.png)
 	![image of manager update inventory](/images/manager_db_updated.png)

 - The **Add New Product** option allows the user to enter details about a new product which will be entered into the database upon completion of the form.
-The new item will be visable in the database after updating.
 	![image of manager add item](/images/manager_add.png)
 	![image of manager add item](/images/manager_db_add.png)